Israel targets Hezbollah commander in Beirut strike after deadly Golan Heights attack | KRDO

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jeremy Diamond, Hira Humayun, Jennifer Hansler and Andrew Carey contributed reporting.
+CNN’s Jeremy Diamond, Ben Wedeman, Hira Humayun, Charbel Mallo, Paul P. Murphy, Jennifer Hansler, Andrew Carey and Tara John contributed reporting.